lixinran1523/lixinran1523.github.io/RESEARCH_EXPERIENCE_README.md

 3. Use YYYY-MM-DD date format
 4. Each research experience entry will automatically generate a separate page

-You can now visit the `/research-experience/` page to view the new Research Experience section!
+You can now visit the `/research-experience/` page to view Li Xinran's Research Experience section showcasing her undergraduate research projects in statistics!